My screen heroes are Werner Herzog, David Lynch and Pier Paolo Pasolini.

 Arguably, camera, grip and lighting technology has now reached this point…

-I began going sailing with a group of friends in 2013 and have always had either a DSLR or a mirrorless camera on board (along with the ubiquitous GoPros and smart phones).
+I began going sailing in 2013 and have always had either a DSLR or a mirrorless camera on board (along with the ubiquitous GoPros and smart phones).

 Once a ridiculous idea for a character and a backstory had arisen in the middle of the night in the middle of the sea between England and France, and a preposterous plot had started to take shape, I was very glad that technology was at a point where, with a bit of care, a handheld compact camera with a cine lens and a matte box on it could shoot something that could just about stand up on a cinema screen.